 (Front facade of old school building on display in cafeteria.)

-Forestburg ISD is located in Montague County, which has an approximate population of 20,000.
+Forestburg ISD is located in Montague County, with an approximate population of 20,000.

 Forestburg is an unincorporated community with a population of approximately 600 people.
 Forestburg boasts a post office, several churches, community center, community playground, Rodeo Arena, Volunteer Fire Department, and a convenience store.